zephyrproject-rtos/zephyr/boards/native/doc/bsim_boards_design.rst

 - Integration tests on real HW: Allows testing with the real SW components that may be too dependent on the exact HW particularities, and possibly without any changes compared to the final solution.
-  As such can provide better integration coverage than simulation ins ome cases, but at the expense of slower execution, needing the real HW setups, test in general not being reproducible, and in many cases failures not being easy to debug.
+  As such can provide better integration coverage than simulation in some cases, but at the expense of slower execution, needing the real HW setups, test in general not being reproducible, and in many cases failures not being easy to debug.